panosni/ECTD/README.md

 ## System Requirements

-The code is written in Stata and has been tested to work with at least Stata 14
+The code is written in Stata and has been tested to work with Stata 14 or higher.

-Newer versions of Stata (16,17) are recommended, as well as git for replication.
+Newer versions of Stata (16 or 17) are recommended, as well as, using git for replication.

-For do file *003_event_study.do*, the following additional packages must be installed before using:
+For do file *003_event_study*, the following additional packages must be installed before running the event studies:

 * eventdd
 * estout